 However, nearly half of Americans have taken on more credit card debt since the pandemic began, and 37% of millennials we surveyed view it as a significant barrier to homeownership.

-Surprisingly, millennials (29%) are 2x as likely as boomers (13%) to be concerned about medical debt.
+Surprisingly, millennials (29%) are 2x more likely than boomers (13%) to be concerned about medical debt.

 Millennials may be more prone to this kind of debt because their wealth has stagnated compared to older generations, and they are more likely to be uninsured because of expensive premiums.
 Of those who are insured, three-fourths said they can’t afford their medical bills.